 Our certificate of incorporation and bylaws provide that the number of directors shall be fixed from time to time by resolution of our Board of Directors.
-The Board of Directors has fixed the number of directors at seven.
-The seven directors are divided into three classes, with one class standing for election each year for a three-year term.
-The Board of Directors has nominated Federico Faggin and W. Ronald Van Dell for election as class 2 directors for three-year terms expiring in 2010 or until their successors have been elected and qualified.
+The Board of Directors has fixed the number of directors at nine.
+The directors are divided into three classes, with one class standing for election each year for a three-year term.
+The Board of Directors has nominated Francis F. Lee, Nelson C. Chan, and Richard L. Sanquini for election as class 3 directors for three-year terms expiring in 2011 or until their successors have been elected and qualified.

 Unless otherwise instructed, the proxy holders will vote the proxies received by them for the nominees named above.
 Messrs.
-Faggin and Van Dell currently are directors of our company.
-In the event that either Mr. Faggin or Mr. Van Dell are unable or decline to serve as directors at the time of the meeting, the proxies will be voted for any nominees designated by the current Board of Directors to fill the vacancies.
-It is not expected that either Mr. Faggin or Mr. Van Dell will be unable or will decline to serve as a director.
-Mr. Faggin, however, has informed us that after more than 20 years of service to our company, he plans to retire and will not serve beyond the next annual meeting of stockholders.
+Lee, Chan, and Sanquini currently are directors of our company.
+In the event that any of Mr. Lee, Mr. Chan, or Mr. Sanquini are unable or decline to serve as directors at the time of the meeting, the proxies will be voted for any nominees designated by the current Board of Directors to fill the vacancies.
+It is not expected that any of Mr. Lee, Mr. Chan, or Mr. Sanquini will be unable or will decline to serve as a director.

-The Board of Directors recommends a vote "for" the nominee named herein.
+The Board of Directors recommends a vote "for" the nominees named herein.